k8sgpt-ai/community/community-membership.md

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them, participate in Subprojects through GitHub teams, and pre-submit tests are automatically run for their PRs.
 Members are expected to remain active contributors to the community.

-**Defined by:** Member of the K8sGPT GitHub organization
+**Defined by:** Member of the K8sGPT GitHub organization **Access:** Write access scoped to the subproject they are active in

 ### Requirements
 * Enabled [two-factor authentication] on their GitHub account